How hard is it to approximate the Jones polynomial?: Final remarks and questions

-Moreover, using denseness at a convenient root of unity and the Solovay-Kitaev theorem, this circuit problem can be encoded in a braid with polylogarithmic overhead.
-We conjecture that extra logarithmic factors are not necessary for hardness.
-We conjecture that there exist linear-length plat presentations of knots, such that the Jones polynomial requires exponential time in the bridge number $b$ to estimate at a dense root of unity.
+Using denseness at a non-lattice root of unity and Solovay-Kitaev, \thm{th:sk}, this circuit problem can be encoded in a braid with polynomial overhead.
+(Again, the Solovay-Kitaev theorem has polylogarithmic overhead for $\BQP$, but polynomial overhead for $\PostBQP$.)
+We conjecture that this extra polynomial overhead is not essential for hardness.
+We have in mind that there could be cryptographic methods to make linear-depth plat diagrams of knots, for which the Jones polynomial requires exponential time in the bridge number $g$ to estimate at a non-lattice root of unity.
+(Note that the depth of a braid is not the same as its length; to calculate the depth, commuting half-twists can be applied in parallel.)
 Such conjectures are very difficult to prove unconditionally, because they would imply that $\shP$ is not contained in $\FP$.
-But if they were accepted, then Morse algorithms would be accepted as essentially optimal.
+Nonetheless, if there were a believable theory of cryptography for the Jones representation of linear-depth braids, then one would also believe that Morse algorithms to compute or estimate the Jones polynomial are essentially optimal.

-{\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}
+{\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2} {\begingroup \Url}